Enjoy a superabundance of healthy delicious foods. Kiss hunger cravings goodbye!

 Limit calorie-dense foods such as dried grains (breads, crackers, cold cereals), dried fruits, nuts, and seeds.
 Avoid refined or concentrated sweeteners.
 They all pack a lot of calories into very small amounts of food.
-You’ll find it much easier to feel full and satisfied – and curb hunger – if you focus instead on high-water, high-fiber foods like cooked grains (oatmeal and brown rice), vegetables, and whole fruits.
-You’ll eat more – and weigh less.
+You'll find it much easier to feel full and satisfied – and curb hunger – if you focus instead on high-water, high-fiber foods like cooked grains (such as oatmeal and brown rice), vegetables, and whole fruits.
+You'll eat more – and weigh less.

 Go easy on fruit and vegetable juices because they provide less satiety than whole fruits and vegetables.